ulsa/bvtest/README.md

 # bvtest

+Example project used to illustrate various problems with using BootstrapValidator from Reagent.
-Example showing a problem getting a `reaction` to fire as a response to a `ratom` changing value.
-The example is a plain `luminus new bvtest +cljs` template project with BootstrapValidator and jQuery Bootstrap Wizard added.
+The example is a plain `luminus new bvtest +cljs` template project with BootstrapValidator and jQuery Bootstrap Wizard added, and simple two-page wizard for entering vehicle weights.

-The application found by clicking the `Weights` menu is a two-page wizard:
+The application is found by clicking `Weights` in the top menu.

-1. Fill in two weights:
-    * _Total weight_ (max value normally 3000)
-    * _Unloaded weight_
-2. Select _Eligibility_, either `A` or `B`.
-If `B` is selected, the maximum _Total weight_ changes from 3000 to 4000, using a `reaction` called `@max-total-weight`.
-This should in turn trigger another `reaction` that causes a re-validation of the _Total weight_ field, but that doesn't seem to happen.
-**Update:** This has been solved in commit [f0c2bda](https://github.com/ulsa/bvtest/commit/f0c2bdac885536029f2768f0af464ff459ea025c) which changed to a `run!` call.
-Thanks to @antishok for the suggestion.
+* Fill in vehicle registration number (eg 'a') and click `Get weights`.

+Getting the weights from a registration number almost works, insofar as the fields will contain the new values.
+The problem is that validation is not triggered when the `:value` changes.
+If I set the field value using jQuery, the validation works, but then Reagent doesn't display the value.
+If I set the `:value` _and_ set the value using jQuery, then I get correct validation and the value is displayed.
+What is the reason for this?

 ## Prerequisites